 With Google coming in, the authority decided it was a good idea to start planning early, McEvoy said, as more money will be available from data center tax revenues and from the tech company.

-Tillman said Google will support ongoing research at Virginia Tech to study watershed health and improvements to support the regional water supply, in partnership with the water authority.
+Amber Tillman, head of data center public affairs with Google, said the company will support ongoing research at Virginia Tech to study watershed health and improvements to support the regional water supply, in partnership with the water authority.

 Environment and energy